 Large storm events would be conveyed through underground perforated pipe and into infiltration beds within Frick Park.
 There is flexibility to make these infiltration beds have surface, native vegetation features or buried infiltration media to keep the existing lawn area open.
 Sizing of the infiltration beds can vary and are dependent on factors such as constructability, volume controls, utility locations, and impervious surface drainage area.
-A cross-sectional rendering of a potential layout of the GSI technologies is included in Figure 10-52.
+A cross-sectional rendering of a potential layout of the GSI technologies is included in Figure 4-17.

-Figure 10-52: Homestead Borough Frick Park GSI Cross-Sectional Rendering incorporated into McKinley Park in a parking lot off of Amesbury Street and the adjacent recreation center.
+Figure 4-17: Homestead Borough Frick Park GSI Cross-Sectional Rendering

+4.4.3 City of Pittsburgh Beltzhoover Neighborhood - McKinley Park GSI incorporated into McKinley Park in a parking lot off of Amesbury Street and the adjacent recreation center.